LocalGovIMS/.github/profile/README.md

 # The LocalGov Income Management System

-The Local Gov IMS is an open source income management system built by local government for local government.
+The LocalGov IMS is an open source income management system built by local government for local government.

 It’s intuitive, easy to maintain, enhance, and is free to use.
 It provides a comprehensive way to manage payments and accounting across council departments.